\'Etale fundamental groups of smooth arithmetic surfaces and the Grothendieck conjecture: Relative version of the Grothendieck conjecture over certain arithmetic schemes

-We obtain pro-$\Sigma$ versions of \cref{thm:relative_anabelian,cor:relative_anabelian} for a certain set $\Sigma$ of rational primes.
-In particular, the profinite versions of \cref{thm:relative_anabelian,cor:relative_anabelian} also hold, which is the basic setting in anabelian geometry.
+We obtain pro-$\Sigma$ versions of Theorem~\ref{thm:relative_anabelian} and Corollary~\ref{cor:relative_anabelian} for a certain set $\Sigma$ of rational primes.
+In particular, the profinite versions of Theorem~\ref{thm:relative_anabelian} and Corollary~\ref{cor:relative_anabelian} also hold, which is the basic setting in anabelian geometry.
 Although the following argument of the generalization from the pro-$\mathbb{L}$ version to the pro-$\Sigma$ version is standard in anabelian geometry, we provide the details here for the convenience of the reader.

 \begin{corollary} Let $\mathcal{X}_{1}$ and $\mathcal{X}_{2}$ be smooth curves over a scheme $\mathcal{S}$.
 Let $\Sigma$ be a set of rational primes.
-Assume the following conditions: \begin{enumerate}[(a)] \item $\mathcal{S}$ is a connected, normal, locally Noetherian scheme whose function field is a generalized sub-$p$-adic field for some $p\in \Sigma$ that is invertible on $\mathcal{S}$. \item At least one of $\mathcal{X}_{1}$ or $\mathcal{X}_{2}$ is hyperbolic. \end{enumerate} Then the following hold: \begin{enumerate}[(1)] \item The natural map
+Assume the following conditions: \begin{enumerate}[(a)] \item $\mathcal{S}$ is a connected, normal, locally Noetherian scheme whose function field is a generalized sub-$p$-adic field for some $p\in \Sigma$ that is invertible on $\mathcal{S}$. \item At least one of $\mathcal{X}_{1}$ and $\mathcal{X}_{2}$ is hyperbolic. \end{enumerate} Then the following hold: \begin{enumerate}[(1)] \item The natural map